Rodeo Dallas in Deep Ellum to Remain Closed through Sept. 5 | Dallas Observer

 Audio By Carbonatix

-The letter, which was acquired by the DMN, reportedly read that “Rodeo Dallas has become a persistent source of concern in recent months,” and was signed by Alma Garcia-Torrez, an assistant in the city attorney's office.
+The letter, which the DMN acquired, reportedly read that “Rodeo Dallas has become a persistent source of concern in recent months” and was signed by Alma Garcia-Torrez, an assistant in the city attorney's office.

 The document cited 16 instances of criminal activity, including cocaine sale or possession, and 11 cases of disorderly conduct.
 The letter was also sent to Rodeo Dallas' landlord.